-Course required of all students.
-Reading and discussion of classical and contemporary authors from a philosophical and theological viewpoint; reflection on such elemental human concerns as the possible sources of happiness, the role of conscience in personal integrity, the meaning of suffering and death, and the transcendent dimension of reality - including an exploration of meaning within the Christian tradition.
+Course required of all undergraduate students which involves reading and discussion of classic and contemporary authors from philosophical and theological viewpoints.
+Course revolves around reflection on seven key human concerns such as: possible sources of happiness; viable ways to understand and respond to suffering, social injustice, and death; perspectives on the significance of the transcendent; and exploration of meaning within some of the great spiritual and intellectual traditions including the Christian.